aatuh/recsys/README.md

 - `make collab-factors SINCE=24h` materialises collaborative item/user factors
   so `/v1/bandit/recommendations` and `/v1/recommendations` can draw from the ALS candidate source during development.
+- Need knob-by-knob guidance?
+See `docs/env_vars.md` for the full list of algorithm env vars, their effects, and the matching per-request overrides.
+  - The same doc explains when to use request-level overrides vs. env profiles vs. admin APIs.
+- Need to understand how data is stored?
+See `docs/database_schema.md` for table/column descriptions (items, users, events, rules, bandit policies, decision traces).
+- Want a high-level tour for business, integrators, or developers?
+See `docs/overview.md` for persona-specific workflows and doc links.

 ## Recommendation Algorithms Used